elmcraft/elmcraft.org/content/learn/index.md

 There is unfortunately no known material in this area!
 We hope there will be soon.
 Know of something?
 [Let us know](/discuss).

+## Exercises

+- Join [Exercism's Elm Track](https://exercism.org/tracks/elm/) for access to 54 exercises grouped into 8 Elm Concepts, with automatic analysis of your code and personal mentoring.
+(Free)

+## References

+- [Elm Cookbook](https://orasund.gitbook.io/elm-cookbook/) - Jeremy Fairbank, the author of the Book Programming Elm, noticed that there is no Elm cookbook, that would serve as a follow-up to a beginners book.
+This book aims to fill this empty spot.
+- [Elm Types Glossary](https://gist.github.com/JoelQ/6b303d9ad450537163b6f8f6cf8a4ed8) - There's a lot of type terminology and jargon going around when discussing types in Elm.
+This glossary attempts to list some of the most common type terms along with synonyms, terms from other language communities, examples, and links to more detailed articles on each topic.

 ## Meta guides